Khamenei: Mass Ramadan events in Iran may stop over virus

 Supreme Leader Ayatollah Ali Khamenei made the comment in a televised address as Iran tries to restart its economic activity while suffering one of the world’s worst outbreaks.

-“In the absence of public gatherings in the Ramadan month including praying, speeches and so on, that we are this year are deprived of them, we should create the same senses in our lonesomeness,” Khamenei said.
+“In the absence of public gatherings in the Ramadan month including praying, speeches and so on, that we are this year deprived of them, we should create the same senses in our lonesomeness,” Khamenei said.

 Ramadan is set to begin in late April and last through most of May.
 Public officials had not yet discussed plans for the holy month, which sees the Muslim faithful fast from dawn until sunset.